ONSvisual/census-od-map/README.md

 ## Data files

 The necessary data files to run the app are included within the **/static/data** folder.
 These files are generated using custom scripts from [the source data on Nomis](https://www.nomisweb.co.uk/sources/census_2021_od).
-These scripts will be made available via a separate repo.
+These scripts can be found in [this repo](https://github.com/ONSvisual/census-od-data).